Silesia

 First held by Great Moravia at the end of the 9th century and Bohemia in the early 10th century, Silesia was incorporated into the early Polish state, and after its fragmentation in the 12th century it formed the Duchy of Silesia.
 As a result of further fragmentation, it was divided into individual duchies, ruled by various lines of the Polish Piast dynasty.
 In the 14th century, it became a constituent part of the Bohemian Crown Lands under the Holy Roman Empire, which passed to the Austrian Habsburg Monarchy in 1526; however, a number of duchies remained under the rule of Polish dukes (Piast, Jagiellon, Sobieski) as formal Bohemian fiefdoms.
 As a result of the Silesian Wars, the region was annexed by Prussia from Austria in 1742 and subsequently became a part of the German Empire in 1871.

-After World War I, when the Poles and Czechs regained their independence, the easternmost part of Upper Silesia became again part of Poland by the decision of the Entente Powers after insurrections by Poles and the Upper Silesian plebiscite, while the remaining former Austrian parts of Silesia were divided between Czechoslovakia and Poland.
+After World War I, when the Poles and Czechs regained their independence, the easternmost part of Upper Silesia became part of Poland by the decision of the Entente Powers after insurrections by Poles and the Upper Silesian plebiscite, while the remaining former Austrian parts of Silesia were divided between Czechoslovakia and Poland.
 During World War II, as a result of German occupation the entire region was under control of Nazi Germany.
-In 1945, after World War II, most of the German-held Silesia was transferred to Polish jurisdiction by the Potsdam Agreement between the victorious Allies and became again part of Poland.
+In 1945, after World War II, most of the German-held Silesia was transferred to Polish jurisdiction by the Potsdam Agreement between the victorious Allies and became part of Poland.
 The small Lusatian strip west of the Oder–Neisse line, which had belonged to Silesia since 1815, became part of East Germany.
 As the result of the forced population shifts of 1945–48, today's inhabitants of Silesia speak the national languages of their respective countries.
-Previously German-speaking Lower Silesia has developed a new mixed Polish dialect and novel costumes.
+(Note: Previously German-speaking Lower Silesia has developed a new mixed Polish dialect and novel costumes.
 There is ongoing debate about whether the Silesian language, common in Upper Silesia, should be considered a dialect of Polish or a separate language.
-The Lower Silesian German dialect is nearing extinction due to its speakers' expulsion.
+The Lower Silesian German dialect is nearing extinction due to its speakers' expulsion.)